Accounting for the Fraction of Carcasses outside the Searched Area and the Estimation of Bird and Bat Fatalities at Wind Energy Facilities: Examples Examples

 \begin{Shaded} \begin{Highlighting}[] \NormalTok{ge\_combined }\OtherTok{\textless{}{-}} \FunctionTok{rbind}\NormalTok{(}\FunctionTok{formatGenEst}\NormalTok{(dwp\_curtailed), }\FunctionTok{formatGenEst}\NormalTok{(dwp\_free))} \FunctionTok{exportGenEst}\NormalTok{(ge\_combined, }\AttributeTok{file =} \StringTok{"dwp\_all.csv"}\NormalTok{)} \end{Highlighting} \end{Shaded}

-Although we choose the gamma distribution (xep01) for estimating \(dwp\) for export to GenEst, the Rayleigh distribution (xep2) provides an equally high-quality fit and has the interesting and convenient property that the ratio of the quantiles of two Rayleighs is equal to the ratio of their parameters (\(\sigma_1/\sigma_2\)), regardless of the quantile.
+The Rayleigh distribution (xep2) provides an equally high-quality fit compared to the gamma (xep01) and has the interesting and convenient property that the ratio of the quantiles of two Rayleighs is equal to the ratio of their parameters (\(\sigma_1/\sigma_2\)), regardless of the quantile.
 Thus, measuring by the fitted Rayleigh distribution, carcasses at the curtailed turbines were \(\sigma_\textrm{curtailed}/\sigma_\textrm{free} = 1.258\) times more distant from the turbines than were the carcasses at the free turbines.
 In other words, the median, 90th percentile, 99th percentile, and so on were all 25.8\% greater at the curtailed turbines than at the free turbines.

 \begin{Shaded} \begin{Highlighting}[] \CommentTok{\# estimated spatial coverage for curtailed turbines...} \CommentTok{\# ...using distance model fit to data from free turbines} \NormalTok{psi\_free }\OtherTok{\textless{}{-}} \FunctionTok{estpsi}\NormalTok{(rings\_curtailed, }\AttributeTok{model =}\NormalTok{ mod\_free[}\StringTok{"xep01"}\NormalTok{])}